Armandelij/IOS-Guide/Interview Prep/Understanding Data Structures/Linked List.md

 public class Node {

-var value: String // this value can be of any type var next: Node? weak var previous: Node?
+var value: String // this value can be of any type var next: Node?  // The reason our next node is an optional is because its the last node in the list and doesnt point to another node. weak var previous: Node? // Our previous node doesnt point to a

 init(value: String) { // here we initialize the value.
 We do this for non optional properties in the class self.value = value